iursino/HIRING-backend-select-movie-star/README.md

 ### Admin API
 The service also is expected to support the following "administrative" APIs:

-1. NEWMOVIE: create a new movie entry
+1. NEWMOV: create a new movie entry
-2. NEWACTOR: create a new actor entry
+2. NEWACT: create a new actor entry

 ## Your Mission
 You are to start with this early version of a rudimentary specification with various details